 Specifying the method for storing debug information

-There are two methods for storing debug information: on-memory method and an on-demand method.
+There are two methods for storing debug information: on-memory method and an on-demand method (by default, On Memory is selected).

 When selecting the on demand method, check the [On Demand] check box.